-Our idea was to make students aware on how they are being careless while walking on the streets and thinking that nothing will happen or that the car will stop if necessary.
-We created a quiz about road safety, using QR-CODE and we shared it in social networks to make people reflect on their own behaviors as pedestrians and road users and the importance of keeping themselves and the others safe.
+Our idea was to make students aware on how they are being careless while walking on the streets and thinking that nothing will happen or that cars will stop if necessary.
+We created a quiz about road safety, using a QR-CODE and we shared it in social networks to make people reflect on their own behaviors as pedestrians and road users and the importance of keeping themselves and others safe.

-Nowadays, even with the amounts of information we can access, a lot of people doesn't know or doesn't respect the traffic laws.
-There are many stressed drivers that break those rules in "the heat of the moment" and many distracted and hasty pedestrians that doesn't pay any attention on the streets and that doesn't help at all.
+Nowadays, even with the amounts of information we can access, a lot of people don't know or don't respect the traffic laws.
+There are many stressed drivers that break those rules in "the heat of the moment" and many distracted and hasty pedestrians that don't pay any attention on the streets.
+That doesn't help at all.

-Most of the students of our school goes home or to restaurants to have lunch on foot and we noticed that most of them had already had some kind of situation while on the streets, like cars passing while the sign is red, not slowing down while passing in front of the school, driving too fast and dangerously while in front of the school and many other risk behaviors that we all know very well.
+Most of the students of our school go home or to restaurants on foot to have lunch and we noticed that most of them had already had some kind of situation while on the streets, like cars passing while the sign is red, not slowing down while passing in front of the school, driving too fast and dangerously while in front of the school and many other risk behaviors that we all know very well.

 We have spoken with the students of our class on a live meeting using FORMS about how to act better and in a safer way while walking on the streets when going and returning from school.
 With our quiz "Do you walk safely in the street?", 725 people answered.
 What we could see and analyze is that most of students and people who answered the questions weren't used to pay attention while they are walking on the streets and this was worst with the ones that are also drivers.
-Most of them tend to cross the street without looking to both sides, they cross while the traffic signal is green or they cross running while there is a car coming from "very far" and they think that always is possible to cross before the car getting where they are.
-Almost everyone answered that they use headphones or walk while looking to their cell phones and don't look to the streets or the crosswalk that they are walking.
+Most of them tend to cross the street without looking at both sides, they cross while the traffic signal is green or they cross running while there is a car coming from "very far" and they think that it is always possible to cross before the car getting where they are.
+Almost everyone answered that they use headphones or walk while looking at their cell phones and don't look at the streets or the crosswalk that they are walking on.

 We decided to create something simple to make people think about different traffic situations, how they behave and learn about the safe and appropriate behaviors.